 Long-term administration of NSAIDs has resulted in renal papillary necrosis and other renal injury.
 Renal toxicity has also been seen in patients in whom renal prostaglandins have a compensatory role in the maintenance of renal perfusion.
 In these patients, administration of an NSAID may cause a dose-dependent reduction in prostaglandin formation and, secondarily, in renal blood flow, which may precipitate overt renal decompensation.
 Patients at greatest risk of this reaction are those with impaired renal function, heart failure, liver dysfunction, those taking diuretics and ACE-inhibitors, and the elderly.
 Discontinuation of NSAID therapy is usually followed by recovery to the pretreatment state.

 No information is available from controlled clinical studies regarding the use of PENNSAID in patients with advanced renal disease.
 Therefore, treatment with PENNSAID is not recommended in patients with advanced renal disease.
-If PENNSAID therapy is initiated, close monitoring of the patient's renal function is advisable.
+If PENNSAID therapy is initiated, closely monitor the patient's renal function.

 As with other NSAIDs, anaphylactoid reactions may occur in patients without prior exposure to PENNSAID.
 Do not prescribe PENNSAID to patients with the aspirin triad.
-This symptom complex typically occurs in asthmatic patients who experience rhinitis with or without nasal polyps, or who exhibit severe, potentially fatal bronchospasm after taking aspirin or other NSAIDs [see CONTRAINDICATIONS].
+This symptom complex typically occurs in asthmatic patients who experience rhinitis with or without nasal polyps, or who exhibit severe, potentially fatal bronchospasm after taking aspirin or other NSAIDs [see CONTRAINDICATIONS and Preexisting Asthma].
 Seek emergency help in cases where an anaphylactoid reaction occurs.

 NSAIDs, including PENNSAID, can cause serious skin adverse events such as exfoliative dermatitis, Stevens-Johnson Syndrome (SJS), and toxic epidermal necrolysis (TEN), which can be fatal.
 These serious events may occur without warning.
 Inform patients about the signs and symptoms of serious skin manifestations, and discontinue use of the drug at the first appearance of skin rash or any other signs of hypersensitivity.